Don’t take any chances this summer – take a look at our guide to taking your e-cigs on holiday!

 Heat can also have an adverse effect on the nicotine in your e-liquid, causing it to break down and lose its potency.
 It’s worth keeping your e-liquid nice and cool to make sure you get the best vape possible.
-Some people even like to keep their e-liquid in the refrigerator to make sure it’s as fresh as possible before they start vaping.
+Some people even like to keep their e-liquid in the fridge to make sure it’s as fresh as possible before they start vaping.